Lionel Barber Keynote Speaker

 In 2021, Lionel Barber was appointed Chairman of the Wincott Foundation.
 He is also a member of the Board of Trustees of the Carnegie Corporation of New York, a member of the Chubb International Advisory Board, a Trustee of the Nico Colchester Fellowship and was Chair of Tate Galleries from 2018 to 2021 having been a Trustee since 2011.

-Lionel is exclusively represented by Chartwell Speakers and his speaking topics include:
+Lionel is exclusively represented by Chartwell Speakers, please see below for examples of his speaking topics.